Waka Flocka Flame: 2009–2010: Flockaveli

-Waka Flocka came to fame with his breakthrough single "O Let's Do It" in 2009, which peaked at number 62 on the US Billboard Hot 100.
-Waka Flocka is a member of 1017 Brick Squad with Gucci Mane, OJ Da Juiceman, Frenchie, and Wooh Da Kid.
-On January 19, 2010, Malphurs was shot and robbed at a car wash in Atlanta.
-The bullet went through his right arm.
-His debut album, Flockaveli, was released on October 1, 2010.
-The album debuted at number six on the US Billboard 200.
-The album was inspired by Tupac Shakur, whose final stage name and pseudonym before his death was Makaveli.
-He was named the eighth hottest MC of 2010 by MTV.
+In January 2009, Malphurs released his debut mixtape, Salute Me or Shoot Me.
+The mixtape contained the song "O Let's Do It", which was released as a commercial single in April of that year.
+After which, the song was re-recorded and the guest performer was changed.
+The song was produced by L-Don Beatz.
+By November 2009, he was signed to Gucci Mane's record label 1017 Records, along with fellow Georgia-based rapper OJ Da Juiceman, his cousin Frenchie, and his brother Wooh Da Kid.
+On January 19, 2010, Malphurs was shot and robbed at a car wash in his Atlanta hometown; a bullet went through his right arm.
+Following this, "O Let's Do It" debuted at number 95 on the Billboard Hot 100 in February 2010, and peaked at number 62 on the chart by April.
+Throughout that year, he released the singles "Hard In Da Paint", "Grove St. Party", and "No Hands".
+The latter two entered the Billboard Hot 100—the latter at number 13—while each promoted the release of his debut studio album, Flockaveli on October 1, 2010.
+The album debuted at number six on the US Billboard 200 and received positive critical reception.
+Its title was inspired by Tupac Shakur, whose final stage name and pseudonym before his death was Makaveli.
+Malphurs was listed at number eight on MTV's Hottest MCs in the Game Annual List in 2010.

-Gucci Mane fired Waka Flocka's mother as his manager.
+Gucci Mane fired Malphurs' mother, Debra as his manager.
 There was initially no animosity between the two rappers due to this event.
-In an MTV interview, both he and Waka Flocka affirmed that their relationship was, at the time, in good standing even though they no longer spoke to one another.
-In early September, Gucci Mane was seen at Flocka's Flockaveli listening party supporting the artist.
+In an MTV interview, Malphurs affirmed that their relationship was, at the time, in good standing despite not being on speaking terms.
+In early September, Gucci Mane attended at Malphurs' Flockaveli listening party in support of the artist.

 2011–2012: Ferrari Boyz and Triple F Life: Friends, Fans & Family

-In 2011, Waka Flocka posed for a nude but not revealing picture for PETA, to boycott killing animals and wearing fur.
-The picture says "ink not mink".
-Waka Flocka released several mixtapes in 2011, including Salute Me or Shoot Me 3, Benjamin Flocka and his last Twin Towers 2 (No Fly Zone) with fellow rapper Slim Dunkin.
-On August 9, 2011, his collaborative album with Gucci Mane, titled Ferrari Boyz, was released.
-The first single was "She Be Puttin On", featuring the now deceased Slim Dunkin, who was shot at an Atlanta recording studio while shooting a music video.
+In 2011, Malphurs posed for a nude but not explicit promotional photo for PETA, to boycott killing animals and wearing fur.
+The picture reads "ink not mink".
+Malphurs released several mixtapes in 2011, including Salute Me or Shoot Me 3, Benjamin Flocka and his last Twin Towers 2 (No Fly Zone) with fellow rapper Slim Dunkin.
+On August 9, 2011, his collaborative album with Gucci Mane, Ferrari Boyz was released.
+The first single was "She Be Puttin On", featuring Slim Dunkin, who was fatally shot the following year.

 "Round of Applause", featuring Canadian rapper Drake, was released on October 14, 2011 as the first single from his second studio album, Triple F Life: Friends, Fans & Family.
 It was produced by frequent collaborator, Lex Luger.
-The album itself was released on June 8, 2012.
+The album was released on June 8, 2012 and saw a critical and commercial decline from his debut.